 All images of wrapping paper by Marino Thorlacius

-I had so much fun visiting Ólöf and Hildur at Reykjavík Letterpress yesterday when they opened their workshop to guests who were welcomed to experiment with the old printing technique letterpress, putting together words and sentences and watching them come alive with the help of the original Heidelberg printing machine which has been given the name Helga.
+I had so much fun visiting Ólöf and Hildur at Reykjavík Letterpress yesterday when they opened their workshop to guests.
+We were allowed to experiment with the old printing technique letterpress, putting together words and sentences and watching them come alive with the help of the original Heidelberg printing machine which has been given the name Helga.
 I´ve blogged about Reykjavík Letterpress and one of their products here, but at their workshop I saw so many beautiful examples of their work.
 Wedding-, christening- or party invitations, business cards and colorful party decorations.
 Hildur and Ólöf are both graphic designers with a strong passion for the letterpress technique and that passion shines through in their work.
-Loved visiting them!

 Photographer: Örn Smári

 Gudbjörg Ingvarsdottir has been making exquisite jewelry under the name Aurum since 1999.
 Flowers and elements found in Icelandic nature, are frequently the inspiration for the delicate jewelry with each line of jewelry bearing a different Icelandic female name such as Hekla, Alda, Svala and Gerdur!
 The Aurum jewelry is beautifully feminine, often with irregular forms which give them a fresh and modern look.

 Aurum´s latest collection, see below, is called Drífa and the inspiration for the collection are the amazing forms of frozen snow crystals.